freeCodeCamp/freeCodeCamp/guide/english/react/index.md

 We can fill in the title of “Time to React!”.

 This content will not appear on your webpage.
-Anything in the head section of the HTML file will be metadata that our browser will use to interpret our code in the body section.
+Anything in the head section of the HTML file will be metadata that browser will use to interpret the code in the body section.
 This title is going to be what appears on the tab for our page, not actually on the page.

 ### 2 - Get Script Tags to Harness the Power of React and Babel Libraries